Manuals

 OSC Remote Control and Automation

-How to integrate KLANG in your ideal workflow
+How to integrate KLANG into your ideal workflow

-Either if you are touring with your favourite mixing console and you want to use faders and knobs to remote control the 3D in-ear mixing on a KLANG device or if you are in the studio working with your favourite DAW – you have your individual workflow that works best for you.
+Whether you are touring with your favourite mixing console and want to use faders and knobs to remote control the 3D in-ear mixing on a KLANG device, or if you are in the studio working with your favourite DAW – you have your individual workflow that works best for you.

-With the help of some third-party tools MIDI to OSC conversion, OSC to OSC conversion and automation with OSC control of you KLANG processor is possible.
-In the following we will go through the setup steps.
+With the help of some third-party tools, MIDI to OSC conversion, OSC to OSC conversion and automation with OSC control of your KLANG processor is possible.
+In the following, we will go through the setup steps.

 KLANG does not have any affiliation with the tools mentioned.
 These are just choosen as examples.